Chingford Circular Short Walk

 Start & Finish: Chingford Overground

-Chingford Station is one of the northern termini of the Lea Valley lines from London Liverpool Street, serving Chingford, Cheshunt, Enfield Town and Hertford East.
-The Chingford line is operated by London Overground and the station is in Travelcard Zone 5.
-The journey time is from 27 minutes.
+Chingford Station is one of the northern termini of the Weaver Line of the Overground from London Liverpool Street (formerly the Lea Valley lines), serving Chingford, Cheshunt, Enfield Town and Hertford East.
+Chingford is in Travelcard Zone 5, with a journey time from 27 minutes.

 Notes